-Whether you have a new puppy or an old dog, getting him to sleep in a dog kennel can be a chore.
-Maybe he wants to sleep with you on your bed, or perhaps he prefers to snooze on the leather sofa.
-With a little bit of training and encouragement, however, you can train your dog to sleep in a dog kennel at night.
-The following tips can help you train a dog to sleep in crates and kennels instead of on your furniture.
+Whether you have a new puppy or an old dog, getting him to sleep in a kennel can be a chore.
+Maybe he wants to sleep with you on your bed, or perhaps he prefers to snooze on the sofa.
+With a little bit of training and encouragement, however, you can train your dog to sleep in a kennel at night.
+These tips can help you train a dog to sleep in a dog kennel instead of on your furniture.

 Start as a puppy: The younger your dog is, the easier he will be to train.
 This does not mean that it's impossible to train an older dog to sleep in a dog kennel -- it'll just take a little more work.
 You shouldn't put off training a new puppy, though.
 The more time your dog spends in your home, the more likely he is to develop habits specific to your home.
 Help him develop the right habits by starting early.

 Use incentives: Pets respond best to positive reinforcement during training.
 Get your dog to warm up to his crate by placing treats and toys inside, and using treats and praise as rewards for spending time in the kennel.
 Using incentives will make your dog want to go in his dog kennel, because he knows he'll get something he wants in return.

 Keep an open door policy: If you want your dog to sleep in a dog kennel at night, let him get comfortable with it during the day as well.
 Leave the door of the dog pen open for him to climb in and out and explore it on his own terms.
 If your dog doesn't seem interested in exploring his kennel during the day, try placing dog treats and dog toys inside to encourage him.